a-morales/kwm/README.md

 a window is specifically made floating.

 *System-Wide Hotkeys:*
-for interacting with *Kwm*, and so hotkeys.cpp can and should be customized by the user.
+Kwm provides a hotkey system for interacting with *Kwm*, and this can be customized by editing
+hotkeys.cpp.
 The user may use an external program for running a specific command on keypress instead.
 Using hotkeys to change window focus will work even if focus-follows-mouse has been disabled.

 *Multiple monitor support (in progress):*